-Your out of pocket costs include the payments listed below (as long as they are for Part D covered drugs and you followed the rules for drug coverage that are explained in Chapter 5).
+Your our-of-pocket costs include the payments listed below (as long as they are for Part D-covered drugs and your followed the rules for drug coverage that are explained in Chapter 5).

-- The amount you pay for drugs when you are in any of the following drug payment stages: - The Initial Coverage Stage - The Coverage Gap Stage - Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.
+- The amount you pay for drugs when you are in any of the following drug payment stages: - o The Initial Coverage Stage - Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.